AlexKitov/datasciencecoursera/Reproducible Research/PeerAssessment1/PA1_template.md

 fillMedian <- median(fillDaylyTotal)
 ```

-As shown in the graph the total number of steps per day is expectingly incresed after replasing `the missing values` with the interval's average value.
-This makes the distribution steeper wuth better expreseed meand value.
-However the increse in mean and median values after replacing `the missing values` is relatively small:
+As shown in the graph the total number of steps per day increased after replacing `the missing values` with the interval's average value.
+This makes the distribution steeper with better expressed mean value.
+However the increase in mean and median values after replacing `the missing values` is relatively small:

 1. Mean value ***`before`*** NA replacement : 9354.2295
 2. Mean value ***`after`***  NA replacement : 1.0766 &times; 10<sup>4</sup>